DNWD843/Jet/README.md

 > Jet is based on React 15.3, in particular using ReactDOM and the stack reconciler.
 React 16 and beyond have changed a lot.
 Jet gives a general sense of how diffing works.
 > But just keep in mind the implementation details are now quite out of date.

-Jet is fully based on this [article](https://mattgreer.dev/articles/react-internals-part-one-basic-rendering/).
-Read it for more details.
+Jet is based on this [article](https://mattgreer.dev/articles/react-internals-part-one-basic-rendering/).
+Read it for more details and explanations.

 ### How to use